-With economical temperature sensors like the ones used by the WEL, it is difficult to obtain highly accurate temperature readings.
-However, if due care is taken when attaching sensors, it's possible to get very respectable readings.
+Even with economical temperature sensors like the ones used by the WEL, it is easy to obtain highly accurate temperature readings by using the appropriate sensors, and installing them correctly.

-The "Encapsulated" sensors sold by OurCoolHouse are designed to be robust and reliable.
-Since the sensors have been sealed against moisture intrusion, it's impossible to place the sensor chip in direct contact with the surface to be measured, but an opening on one side has been provided to permit better heat transfer.
+The Stainless Steel sensors sold at WELserver.com are designed to be robust and reliable.
+Since the sensors have been sealed against moisture intrusion, it's impossible to place the sensor chip in direct contact with the surface to be measured, but the thermal path is short, so for water and air temperature measurements they do very well.

-The first step in getting a good reading is to provide a SOLID thermal path from the item to the sensor.
+The first step in getting a good reading is to provide a SOLID thermal path from the item-to-be-measured to the sensor.
 In many cases the item to be measured is a copper water pipe.
 In this situation it's desirable to locate the sensor as close to the heat source as possible.
 For example, if you were measuring the output temperature of a solar collector, you'd want the sensor right at the output of the panel.